massyfigini/HashnodeBlog/cm1q5p2o6000e09mkaax8bsvi.md

 * You must customize your life savers based on your needs.

-* Example schedule for 60 minutes of Miracle Morning : Silence, Affirmations, Visualization, Scribing: 5 minutes each; Exercise, Reading: 20 minutes each.
+* Example schedule for 60 minutes of Miracle Morning: Silence, Affirmations, Visualization, Scribing: 5 minutes each; Exercise, Reading: 20 minutes each.

-* The sequence in which you do them can also be customized to your preference. ☺ ***Best order for me***\*: Silence - Affirmations - Visualization - Exercise - Reading - Scribing\*
+* The sequence in which you do them can also be customized to your preference. ☺ ***Best order for me***: Silence - Affirmations - Visualization - Exercise - Reading - Scribing

 Some other good quotes from the book: